anynines sponsored this post.

 Kubernetes, on the other hand, has become the de facto standard for containerizing workloads.
 Whenever a high degree of flexibility is required, Kubernetes is the way to go.

-The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Cloud Foundry.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Vanilla, Cloud Foundry.

 Featured image via Pixabay.